deepesdl/deepesdl-doc/docs/design/concept.md

 # Context

-It is focused on the idea of on-boarding new
-*DeepESDL user projects* with the help of the *DeepESDL Hub* which can be seen as an implementation of the [ESA Earth Science Hub](https://www.esa.int/Applications/Observing_the_Earth/FutureEO/Boosting_Earth_science).
+The design of DeepESDL is focused on the idea of on-boarding new *DeepESDL user projects* with the help of the *DeepESDL Hub* which can be seen as an implementation of the [ESA Earth Science Hub](https://www.esa.int/Applications/Observing_the_Earth/FutureEO/Boosting_Earth_science).
-Accordingly, a DeepESDL user project may support specific [ESA EO for Society](https://eo4society.esa.int/) research projects and activities that are aggregated in *Science Clusters* such as the
+Accordingly, a DeepESDL user project may support specific [ESA EO for Society](https://eo4society.esa.int/) research projects and activities that are aggregated in *Science Clusters* such as

 * [ESA Atmosphere Science Cluster](https://eo4society.esa.int/communities/scientists/esa-atmosphere-science-cluster/).
 * [ESA Carbon Science Cluster](https://eo4society.esa.int/communities/scientists/esa-carbon-science-cluster/).